 - Interest rate: The more finance volume we put through our funders, the better the interest rates are that we can offer you.

 - Residual value: Our funders have a good idea of what they think a van will be worth at the end of your contract lease.
 So, as well as how you long you keep your van for and the mileage, they will take into account what they expect the vehicle to be worth at the end of the contract period.

 At Vanarama you can be sure that we will always offer helpful advice and do our best to find you the best rates and deals for your new van.

-Advantages of leasing a van
+Advantages of leasing a van or pickup

 This is an affordable option that has a number of benefits for sole traders, self-employed and small businesses:

 - This will spread your payments over time, compared to buying a new or used van up front.